-Italian Americans and those with Italian roots living around the world have a unique and rich heritage.
-Now several generations past their immigrating ancestors, more and more Italian descendants are wishing to know more about their ancestors’ lives and the families they left behind.
+Italian Americans and those of Italian descent around the world have a unique and rich heritage.
+Now several generations past their immigrating ancestors, more and more Italian descendants are wishing to learn about their ancestors’ lives and the families they left behind.
 Amongst this group are many who are seeking to reclaim the Italian citizenship of their ancestors.
-As a researcher in Italian genealogy, I’ve found great satisfaction in reuniting Italian descendants with the heritage and culture of their ancestors.
-Italians have played an integral part in all aspects of life here in the United States.
+As a researchers in Italian genealogy, we’ve found great satisfaction in reuniting descendants with the heritage and culture of their ancestors.
+Italians have played an integral part in all aspects of life here in the United States and around the world.

 Unless you have already performed significant research on your family, a typical research project may start by researching in certain United States records [census, immigration, naturalization, etc.] to provide a starting point within the Italian records.
 If you don’t know where in Italy your ancestors originated, researching in the U.S. records will point us in the right direction.
 Most Italian records are maintained at the town level.
 Therefore, one must know the town of origin [or the province at the least] in order to research.
 For a large portion of Italy, FamilySearch International has microfilmed or digitized the original civil [vital] records for the years 1806/1809/1820–1910, as well as a small amount of ecclesiastical, notarial, and military records.
 Additionally, the main Italian archive is placing digitized images of the civil records held in the state archives on their own website.